Skip to content

 • No questions about your experience, goals, or availability

-What legitimate agencies do: They carefully evaluate potential models, ask about your experience and goals, assess your market viability, and often reject applicants who aren’t the right fit.
-Rejection from a good agency is normal and doesn’t mean you can’t model — just that you’re not right for their roster.
+What legitimate agencies do: They carefully evaluate potential models, ask about experience and goals, assess market viability, and reject applicants who aren’t the right fit.
+Getting rejected by a real agency doesn’t mean you can’t model — it means you’re not right for their particular roster.

 • Search “[agency name] reviews” and “[agency name] scam”

-• Look for the agency on model forums and Reddit
+• Look for the agency on modeling forums and Reddit communities

 • Ask for references from current or former models and actually call them